ErikBoesen/vs/README.md

 # `vs`
+Data analysis suite for manipulation of FRC scouting data.

-Convenient CLI app for manipulation of [VictiScout](https://github.com/frc1418/VictiScout) data.
-Also works with any compatible JSON-format data.
+Originally designed for [VictiScout](https://github.com/frc1418/VictiScout) data, but also works with [XScout](https://github.com/Team612/XScout)'s and any other JSON-formatted scouting data.

 ## Installation
 * Install `python3`.